hgrc - configuration files for Mercurial

 -

-line are passed as $HG_ARGS.
-Parsed command line arguments are
+the command line are passed as $HG_ARGS.
+Parsed command line

-representations of the data internally passed to <command>.
+contain string representations of the data internally passed to

 - prechangegroup